Welcome

 Training

-QCAA assessors for confirmation are required to attend training related to their assessor position.
+QCAA assessors are required to attend training related to their confirmation position.
 Training provides assessors with advice and support with processes, quality assurance and assessment design, and aims to:

 - work in partnership with school communities to support external moderation processes